MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/azureml-model-management-sdk/azureml-model-management-sdk.md

 ---

-# The azureml-model-management-sdk python library
+# The azureml-model-management-sdk Python library

 **Applies to:  Machine Learning Server**